OC logo

 Privacy, Confidentiality, and Intellectual Freedom at OC

-We use the word confidentiality to refer to the protection of our patrons' personal information that has been entrusted to the library, including contact information and the record of what library materials have been used.
+We use the word confidentiality when discussing the protection of our patrons' personal information that has been entrusted to the library, including contact information and the record of what library materials have been used.

 We use the term intellectual freedom to refer to our patrons' constitutionally protected right to hold, receive, and disseminate ideas.